 To those of us who have a connection to the ocean, surfing is often seen as more of a lifestyle than a sport, hence why any surfer looking to take a break from work will always search out the best waves for their next surfing holiday.
 There are so many positive aspects of being in the ocean and riding a wave powered by Mother Nature that have a positive impact on how we behave as human beings.

 Maintaining this delicate balance becomes paramount to surfers and looking after our natural wonders is top of the list.
-From organising beach clean ups at our Surf Camp and Apartments in Fuerteventura to campaigning against unsustainable fishing, the surfers’ involvement in the Earth’s future has been present since the dawn of the sport and will become more entrenched in years to come.
+From organising beach clean ups at our Star Surf Camps to campaigning against unsustainable fishing, the surfers’ involvement in the Earth’s future has been present since the dawn of the sport and will become more entrenched in years to come.
 The number of ocean protecting organisations created by surfers is growing and their hard work and impact is becoming more effective in the battle to maintain and protect our oceans.

 In a world of smart phones, TVs and computers, consumables have never been more readily available and instant gratification sits in the palms of our hands.
 However, in the world of surfing, the unpredictable nature of the ocean has meant that surfers have to deal with endless flat spells and long waits in line up.
 Learning to surf is also not instantaneous, it takes years of persistence and determination to even grasp the basic principles of the pop up and timing of catching a wave.
-(A surf holiday to our Surf Camp in the Canary Islands is the perfect spot to learn these skills!)
+(A surf holiday to our Star Surf Camps is the perfect spot to learn these skills!)

 It’s not only physical health that can improve when in the water but our mental health.
 Surfing has proven to be a form of meditation and for most surfers jumping in the water after a stressful day at work gives them a form of release.
 Studies have also shown that sea salt, which has natural buffers in the form of essential minerals, nourishes the body with vital electrolytes.
 Even more interesting is the use of vibro-acoustic therapy.
 Simply exposing patients to rhythmic oceanic sounds has shown to slow the heart rate and release endorphins.
 So, if you’re hung-over or feeling down, jump in the ocean, have a paddle see how it changes your mood.

 Want to experience all these amazing benefits that surfing gives us?!